Google Code for Remarketing Tag - Bloom

 YCBS 252 Advanced Parliamentary Governance (3 CEUs)

-Consideration of such issues as different parliamentary models in the Commonwealth (parliamentary, parliamentary-presidential, and presidential) and executive-legislative relations.
+Overview of different parliamentary models around the world (parliamentary, parliamentary-presidential, and presidential) and executive-legislative relations.
 Introduction to parliamentary benchmarks.
-Exploration of CPA benchmarks and regional variations thereof, and assessing parliaments, noting what practical steps could be taken to improve efficiency and effectiveness of parliaments.
+Exploration of Commonwealth Parliamentary Association (CPA), Inter-Parliamentary Union (IPU) and other benchmarks and regional variations thereof.
+Assessing parliaments to identify practical steps that could be taken to improve their efficiency and effectiveness.

 YCBS 253 Parliamentary Communications (3 CEUs)